Tesla voluntarily recalls early Model S vehicles over power steering bolts

-SAN FRANCISCO, March 29 (Reuters) - Tesla Inc said on Thursday it was voluntarily recalling Model S sedans built before April 2016 in order to replace bolts in the power steering component.
+SAN FRANCISCO (Reuters) - Tesla Inc said on Thursday it was voluntarily recalling Model S sedans built before April 2016 in order to replace bolts in the power steering component.

 Tesla said there were no accidents or injuries related to the issue and the recall was undertaken in an abundance of caution.